Bac0nZ/Mechatronics-TCA/README.md

 # Mechatronics-TCA
-Korben Hughes 29473607 code for mechatronics TCA
+Korben Hughes 29473607 code for all devices